If you’re like me, you enjoy using your RV throughout the year, including winter when there are many activities to enjoy.

 In the instance where you only have one house battery, forget about winter camping (if an electrical hook-up is not available).
 As a result, you won’t have enough reserve capacity to keep the systems in your RV operating.

 - A charged battery has a higher percentage of sulfuric acid than a discharged battery.
 This means there is less water in the battery’s electrolyte and it’s less likely to freeze.
 It’s worth noting that a fully-charged battery will freeze if the temperature drops to 55 °F or more.
 A discharged battery may freeze around 20 °F. For coach owners, verify that the converter/charger charges the house and start battery.
 Otherwise, your engine battery may not start your rig at the end of your trip.

-- Never let your batteries discharge below 50 percent of the rated capacity.
+- Never let your batteries discharge below 50% of the rated capacity.
 If you do, recharge them.
-If you let them discharge to lower than 20 percent capacity, they will never charge to full capacity again.
+If you let them discharge to lower than 20% capacity, they’ll never charge to full capacity again.

 - You can charge them via your tow vehicle or alternator on your motor.
 This is typically the least efficient, but it is an option.

 - Use your solar system if you have one.